Avcx/TechDegree-Project-3-Interactive-Form/README.md

 <h2>Additional Features</h2>

-<p>In addition to the Live validation process.
-The email field possesses a special conditional message that displays
+<p>In addition to the Live validation process. <strong>The email field</strong> possesses a special conditional message that displays
-whether the user didn't format their email address properly or they forgot to fill it out at all.<p>
+whether the user didn't format their email address properly or they forgot to fill it out at all. **The activities section** doesn't allow the user to register for events that have overlapping times.
+Additionally, the page will show the user a text field when they select the "Other" job role option.
+This field allows them to go into further detail about their title.
+This field is only displayed when "Other" is selected.
+And lastly, the <em>T-Shirt info</em> section only allows the user to select colors based on the shirt design chosen.</p>